 This school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.

 At Liberty Primary School we take the care, welfare and protection of our children very seriously.
 We believe all children have a right to feel safe within the school, home and the community.
 If you have any concerns about the welfare of children in our school you have a duty to report it to us immediately.
-The Child Protection Liaison Officers (CPLOs) in our school are Nadine O'Hara (Headteacher), Rena Shahjahan (Lead Assistant Headteacher) and Maureen Ebanks ( Parent support partnership advisor).
+The Child Protection Liaison Officers (DSLs) in our school are Rena Shahjahan (Headteacher) and Maureen Ebanks ( Parent support partnership advisor).
 We have a Child Protection Policy, copies of which are available from the school office.
 The following extract from our Policy summarises our aims and procedures: